IronShield-Tech/IronShield/HIRING.md

   Don’t send one.
 We don't want to read your fan fiction about why you're passionate about cybersecurity.
 This isn't one of those "It's optional but shows commitment" things.
 We.
 Will.
 Not.
 Read It.

 - **One interview.**
   No Leetcode.
 No trivia.
-No Carl asking about linked lists.
+No Carl from HR asking about reversing linked lists.
-  Leetcode is cope for non-technical hiring managers.
+  We believe Leetcode is cope for non-technical hiring managers who can't properly evaluate talent.
   We write and ship.
-You do too.
+You will too.
   Come ready to nerd out about something hard you've built—ideally something no one told you to build.

 - **Show us something real.**